matchavez/mc/pages/cv/default.md

 ---

 ### Personal Profile
 ###### _See my profile on [LinkedIn](linkedin.com/in/matchavez)._

 I am an experienced and adaptable manager capable of streamlining processes, implementing agile tools, and improving quality and outcomes in challenging environments.

-I'm looking for an opportunity to expand my responsibilities, and use multiple areas of experience to bridge gaps and drive improvement.
+### Career Experience

 #### Quality and Change/Release Manager, Cyber @ [Telstra](https://security.telstra.com/login)
 ###### Sep 2016 – Present / Christchurch, New Zealand

-Currently, I run our Quality and Release programs for proprietary network security software.
+Currently, I run the Quality and Release programs for proprietary network security software.
 It's my job to ensure general quality, acceptance, and safe deployment within our operational teams.
 I have implemented our current test management system, and also automated the documentation process for our technical writer.
 I chair our Change Advisory Board for risk assessment of deployments, working with our teams in Melbourne and Sydney.
 As part of maintaining and improving the processes for releases, and our mature agile approach, I administer our JIRA and Confluence instances.

 #### Independent Developer and SMB Consultant